Table of Contents

 Tip – 6: Use Active Learning Techniques

 Active learning techniques involve engaging with the material rather than just passively reading or listening.
-Here are some active learning techniques to get you started—
+You can employ the following active study techniques.

 Teach Someone Else